 - Doolin taxis can be pre-booked easily – no doubt your lovely Doolin guesthouse host will help you with this!

-- Good option for groups or off-season visits.
+- Self-driving to the Cliffs of Moher is a good option for groups or off-season visits.

-Join us on the Cliffs of Moher Hike from Doolin in February 2025, before the final section to the Visitor Centre closed in March 2025.
-In this video, you’ll see exactly what the open Doolin trail is like, the stunning views of the Cliffs of Moher, and the challenges along the way.
+In the video below, you’ll see exactly what the open Doolin trail is like, the stunning views of the Cliffs of Moher, and some challenges we encountered along the way!

-A quick tip — we didn’t wear the most appropriate footwear!
+A quick tip — we didn’t wear the most appropriate footwear for this Doolin Cliff Walk!
 Learn from our mistakes so you don’t have to… you’re welcome! 😄

 This video is perfect for anyone planning the Doolin to Cliffs of Moher hike, providing a first-hand look at the experience, safety considerations, and what to expect along the way.

-4. Best Alternatives to the Full Doolin – Moher Hike
+5. Best Alternatives to the Full Cliffs of Moher Hike From Doolin

 If you want the full Cliffs of Moher experience without risking closed trails: